ChimeraTK/ChimeraTK-Installer/ReadMe.txt

 change the MTCA4U_BASE_DIR).

-Note: The released versions of mtca4u contain a combination of versions of the sub packages which are known to work together, es well all the HEAD version should work together.
+Note: The released versions of mtca4u contain a combination of versions of the sub packages which are known to work together, as well as all the HEAD versions should work together.
 When creating your own combination of sub packages this might not be the case.
 Or it might break later, when the HEAD of a package is evolving.